 The novelty search is the first step in the patent process.
 While it is not required to file a patent application, it may be beneficial for a variety of reasons.
 The following is a discussion that will help inventors understand the benefits but also their limitations.
 My hope is that this article will help inventors avoid unrealistic expectations that could waste their time and money.

 - What is a novelty search?

-- What is the value of a novelty search?
+- value of a novelty search

 - Informal versus formal novelty searches

-- Conducting a formal novelty search
+- overall process of Conducting formal novelty search

 - Limitations of a formal novelty search